Christoph Feldegg

-Baron Christoph Freiherr Fellner von Feldegg (13 October 1779 – 10 May 1845, Leipzig) was an Austrian army officer and naturalist.
+Baron Christoph Freiherr Fellner von Feldegg (13 October 1779 – 10 May 1845) was an Austrian army officer and naturalist.

+Life

-Fellner was born in a noble family in Krumau, Bohemia, where his father was a princely forester in Schwarzenberg.
-Fellner went to a military academy in Vienna and in 1808, became a sub-lieutenant in an army battalion and fought in the Battle of Aspern-Essling under Archduke Karl.
+Fellner was born in a noble family in Český Krumlov, Bohemia, where his father was a princely forester of the Schwarzenberg family.
+Fellner went to a military academy in Vienna and in 1808, became a sub-lieutenant in an army battalion and fought in the Battle of Aspern-Essling under Archduke Karl Ferdinand.
 He also served in the Regiment de Vaux in 1813 where he distinguished himself.
-In 1815 he was knighted in the Military Order of Maria Theresa.
+In 1815, he was knighted in the Military Order of Maria Theresa.
 Feldegg fought in the Napoleonic Wars and in recognition of his many gallant deeds was created a Baron in 1817.
 He served in Dalmatia, eventually becoming Colonel and Commanding Officer of the 6th Battalion of Chasseurs.

 Feldegg took a special interest in the birds of Dalmatia and accumulated a large collection of natural history specimens.
 He was a correspondent of C. L. Brehm, John Gould and Hermann Schlegel, and served for a time with the ornithologist Dr Karl Michahelles.
 His collection was donated to the Natural History Museum in Prague.

 Feldegg had a number of birds named after him, including a subspecies of the Lanner falcon Falco biarmicus feldeggi and the black-headed wagtail, Motacilla flava feldegg, the Balkan and Black Sea sub-species of the yellow wagtail.